Orbit-Research/Graphiti-API-Library-Development/README.md

     - main.cpp
         - Run of the library without the extension

+- scripts
+    - Folder containing all the scripts used for the root directory of the project

+    - install_library_vcpkg.ps1
+        - Installs the vcpkg by running vcpkg_Install_User.ps1
+        - Builds and installs the library by running library.ps1 from the lib folder

+    - Set-ExecutionPolicy.exe
+        - Sets the execution polict to RemoteSigned so ps1 files can be run in powershell

+    - Set-ExcutionPolicy.ps1
+        - File used to create Set-ExecutionPolicy.exe
+        - This file is included for transparency as to the contents of Set-ExecutionPolicy.exe

+    - tools.ps1
+        - File containing commands that can be used to run the code or build the library in different ways
+        - Debug includes any code with the Debug flag
+        - No Extension excludes the Extension.cpp file

+    - vcpkg_Install_User.ps1
+        - Installs vcpkg under the current user and adds vcpkg to the PATH variables

 - TestFolder
     - Folder containing tests and the test harness